ViranshThakore/StudentManagementSystem-.NET-Project-415/README.md

 **Viransh Thakore**

-💼Asha M. Tarsadia Institue of Computer Science and Technology
+💼Asha M. Tarsadia Institute of Computer Science and Technology

 📧Enrollment no.: 202303103510415